Aviation Security Slutions: Meeting ICAO & IATA Compliance with Tamper Evidence

 Contents

-Common Flight Security Risks
+Common Flight Security Risks in 2026

-• Smuggling of contraband or illicit goods.
+• Exploitation of security gaps for contraband smuggling or illicit goods.

 Another major risk is aircraft tampering, where unauthorized individuals attempt to interfere with onboard systems, catering supplies, or maintenance equipment.
 Even minor breaches can compromise safety and lead to severe consequences.